You are here: Home > Our Organisation > Secretariat > Cathal FitzGerald

 In 2020, Cathal led the Council’s research into the impact of economic transition on vulnerable workers and sectors, specifically Ireland’s low carbon and digital transition.
 The resulting report, Addressing Employment Vulnerability as Part of a ‘Just Transition’ in Ireland, has been described by the President of Ireland as a seminal and influencing document, of similar significance for the economy and society as T.K.
 Whitaker’s 1958 report on economic expansion.

-Cathal has extensive experience and knowledge of public/civil service organisations and their decision-making structures having worked in the Oireachtas, in the Departments of the Taoiseach, Transport, Enterprise, and in the former State advisory agency Forfás.
+Cathal has extensive experience and knowledge of public/civil service organisations and their decision-making structures, having worked in the Oireachtas, in the Departments of the Taoiseach, Transport, and Enterprise, and in the former State advisory agency Forfás.
 He has also served as a Special Economic Advisor to the Government.
 He has lectured in politics at the Institute of Public Administration.
 From 2011, Cathal’s work was central to the development and implementation of the Irish Government’s policy response to the unemployment crisis following the economic crash, the annual Action Plan for Jobs series.
 Cathal has also worked on the enterprise aspects of economic infrastructure policy, approaches to regional development, and the impact of Brexit on firms across sectors.

 He holds an BA in Economics and Social Studies from Trinity College Dublin, and a PhD from Dublin City University.
 He is a recipient of the Basil Chubb Prize, awarded annually for the best PhD thesis produced in an Irish university in any field of politics.